Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

 Replays recorded episode from the given file and using the perspective of the specified player.
-Players are numbered from 1, `player` equal to 0 results in replaying demo using perspective of default player in the recording file.
+Players are numbered from 1, `player` equal to 0 results in replaying demo using the perspective of default player in the recording file.
 After calling this method, the first state from replay will be available.
 All rewards, variables and state are available during replaying episode.